SMEs and regional businesses

 - We’re also making it easier to do business with us by simplifying other processes.

-We’ve made it one of our priorities to support SMEs and regional businesses by buying from them whenever we can.
+In NSW Government, one of our priorities is to support small or medium enterprises (SMEs) and regional businesses whenever we can.

 Find out about government opportunities for SMEs and regional businesses